MFahad777/visual-node/docs/04-node-reference/05-operators.md

 | `operators.greaterOrEqual` | Greater Or Equal | `a >= b` |
 | `operators.lessOrEqual` | Less Or Equal | `a <= b` |

+**Equal and Not Equal's unwired literal inputs accept any JS value** — strings (type them with quotes, e.g. `"hello"`), booleans (`true`/`false`), `null`, object/array expressions, not just numbers.
+A wired connection already accepted any type; this only affects the inline literal box on the pin itself.
+The other four comparisons (Greater Than, Less Than, Greater Or Equal, Less Or Equal) are unchanged and remain numeric-only, since `>`/`<` on a non-number is rarely what's intended.

 ## Boolean (variadic)

 Inputs `a`, `b`, plus any number of extra inputs added on canvas via a **"+ Add pin"**